An amputation is a surgery to remove a body part. It is removed because of disease or damage.

 After surgery, you can expect some of the following: The area involved will be elevated.
-This will decrease swelling.Your limb will be dressed in bulky dressing, elastic bandage, or cast.You will be encouraged to get up and walk as soon as possible.Physical therapy will begin within a day or two of surgery.
-It will focus on improving strength and mobility.You may wear a cast or special shoe for toe/foot amputations.You may be given certain medicines.
+This will decrease swelling.Your limb will be dressed in bulky dressing, elastic bandage, or cast.You will be encouraged to get up and walk as soon as possible.Physical therapy will begin within 1-2 days of surgery.
+It will focus on improving strength and mobility.You may wear a cast or special shoe for toe/foot amputations.You may be given certain medications.
 This may include antibiotics or blood thinners.You will be fitted with a prosthesis as soon as your wound has healed.

 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: Washing their handsWearing gloves or masksKeeping your incisions covered

 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

 Stitches will be removed within a few weeks of surgery.
 When you return home: Counseling may be recommended for the emotional trauma of an amputation.Attend follow up appointments with your doctor.
 They will make sure you are healing well.Maintain a healthy body weight for overall health and to make sure your prosthesis fits well.